 The cost of running light bulbs can be marginal, but depending on the type and number of light bulbs, costs can quickly rack up.
-In this blog post we’ll break down the three types of light bulbs – incandescent, CFL and LED – and discuss whether or not non-cost-effective lighting is resulting in higher than expected power bills.
+In this blog post we’ll break down the three types of light bulbs – incandescent, CFL and LED – and discuss whether or not non-cost-effective lighting results in higher than expected power bills.

 The short answer is yes!
 Energy efficient lighting is one of the fastest ways of reducing your electricity bills.
 The average household dedicates roughly 5% of its energy bill to powering light bulbs.
 According to ENERGY.GOV, if you switch your five most frequently used light bulbs or fixtures with energy efficient bulbs, you can save $75 each year.
 The savings really do add up over time and if you can save $75 from changing your five most used lighting fixtures, imagine how much you could save if you replaced all of your inefficient light bulbs.
-ENERGY.GOV recommends purchasing any light bulbs that have earned the Energy Star rating as these products have been tested for their energy efficiency and provide key information such as annual power consumption.
+ENERGY.GOV recommend purchasing any light bulbs that have earned the Energy Star rating, as these products have been tested for their energy efficiency and provide key information such as annual power consumption.

 With Glimp, you can compare power companies and prices in any New Zealand city from Auckland, to Wellington, to Christchurch and pretty much anywhere else.
 If the cost of electricity is on your mind, use our free comparison tool to ease your worries and to check if you're really receiving the cheapest deals.
 Whether you're a home owner or a tenant, our comparison tool will be useful in getting the cheapest power deals.
 Simply enter details about your current electricity provider, and our tool will take care of the rest!

 Looking for a place in Wellington?
 Compare rental prices to find which one best fits your budget.

 Compare mobile phone plans from top providers in New Zealand and find the best mobile plan for you.
 Kogan, Spark, Skinny, 2degr...